 Trinidad and Tobago: Howard Chin Lee is sworn in as national security minister.

 Estonia: Prime Minister Mart Laar resigns.
 On January 18 President Arnold Rüütel nominates Finance Minister Siim Kallas for the post.
-He takes office January 28.
+He is confirmed by parliament (62-31) on January 22 and takes office January 28.
 Kristiina Ojuland becomes foreign minister, Sven Mikser defense minister, Ain Seppik interior minister, and Harri Őunapuu finance minister.

 United States: Donald T. DiFrancesco's term as Senate president (and by that virtue acting governor) of New Jersey ends, and the state's attorney general, John J. Farmer, Jr., briefly becomes acting governor until a new Senate president is sworn in.
 Because the 40-member Senate is split between Democrats and Republicans, both parties agreed to split the job of Senate president for the remaining week until the inauguration of the governor-elect, Jim McGreevey.
 Republican leader John O. Bennett thus becomes acting governor, succeeded on January 12 by Democratic leader Richard J. Codey.
 McGreevey duly takes office on January 15.